gSchool/ada-CS-Fundamentals-Internship/08-graphs/01-graphs.md

 ![flight paths between cities graph](images/graphs1.png)

-In this graph, each node represents an Australian state.
+In the graph below, each node represents an Australian state.
 The edges represent whether or not it is possible to drive from one state to another.
 Notice that the edges in the graph don't have a cost associated with them.
 Additionally notice that the node reprsenting Tasmania is _unconnected_ to the rest of the graph, that is to say it does not have any edges.
 This is because Tasmania is an island!
 It's not possible to drive there from another Australian state.

 ![australian states graph](images/australia-graph.png)